Best Easy Freezer Jam Recipe

-The process of pressure canning, using a hot water bath, is a classic method that is time-consuming and laborious.
-I’ve always been in awe of those who are able to patiently and skillfully fill jar after jar with homemade preserves and pickled veggies.
+The process of pressurized canning, using a hot water bath, is a classic method that is time-consuming and laborious.
+I’ve always been in awe of those who are able to patiently and skillfully fill jar after jar with homemade preserves and pickled vegetables.
 Materials must be meticulously prepared, and there are typically many delicate and time-sensitive steps to follow to ensure not just yummy, but safe, batches are made every time.

 Hot water bath canning is a precise science with a big payoff, but, thankfully, it’s not the only way to make delicious jarred goods from scratch.

-Most jam recipes involve a process that includes first cooking the fruit, canning and sealing in a hot water bath, and then cooling for up to a day before storing.
+Most jam recipes involve a process that includes first cooking the fruit, canning and sealing in a hot water bath, then cooling for up to a day before storing.
 Freezer jam, on the contrary, only requires pureeing fruit in a blender, and then briefly cooking a simple pectin syrup before dividing into jars, cooling to room temperature, and freezing.

-While both methods are not necessarily quick to make, freezer jam is certainly much easier, convenient, and overall faster.
+While both methods are not necessarily quick to make, freezer jam is certainly much easier, super convenient, and overall faster.

 Strawberry and Peach Freezer Jam

-Not only is freezer jam easier to make versus classic pressure canning, many people – myself included – find this version to be tastier than other preserves and spreads.
+Not only is freezer jam easier to make than classic pressure canning, many people – myself included – find this version to be tastier than other preserves and spreads.
 Unlike traditional jam recipes where the fruit is cooked down for at least several minutes, the fruit in freezer jam is not actually cooked and therefore retains a terrifically sweet, fresh, and perky flavor.

 Personally, my favorite flavors to make are strawberry freezer jam and peach freezer jam.
 Both are vibrant and perfectly juicy without being too sweet.
 Plus, they offer a wonderfully thick and spreadable texture.